 Most leaders agree that inclusion is important, but they feel that it is difficult though not impossible to build an inclusive work environment.

-What are the important components of an inclusive work force?
+What are the important components of an Inclusivity at workplace?

-An inclusive workforce can help in growth at personal and organizational levels.
-In fact, diversity without inclusion can have negative impacts and the team do not perform well.
+Inclusivity at workplace can help in growth at personal and organizational levels.
+In fact, diversity without inclusion can have negative impacts and the team does not perform well.
 When the employees and the leadership work cohesively, the culture and engagement get a momentum which promotes a development in the business health and accelerates a growth in the revenue and gives competitive advantage.

-The following are the building blocks of an inclusive work culture:
+The following are the building blocks of inclusive work culture:

 - The voice of the employees to be utilized efficiently as their opinions matter and they get valued.